 Exterior House Paint for Your Raleigh Home

 The EPA is making an effort to increase the regulations on paint manufacturers in years to come.
-These regulations usually give the paint suppliers another excuse to increase prices.
+These regulations usually give the paint suppliers another excuse to raise prices.
 The regulations also put more weight on suppliers.

 Fortified exterior house paints usually contain a blend of Alkyd and Acrylic polymers.
 The most important additive to these raw materials is Zinc Oxide.

 Vinyl polymers are also present in exterior products.
 Durable products should only contain a small percentage of Vinyl.

-A Larger amount of Vinyl polymers are most commonly found in low-end products, which are not as durable.
-High Vinyl containing paints breakdown and chalk at a must higher rate.
+Many Vinyl polymers are most commonly found in low-end products; these products are not as durable.
+High vinyl-containing paint breakdown and chalk at a must higher rate.
 However, Vinyl polymers do allow paints to expand and contract.
-Even with the advantages of allowing expansion and contraction this raw material should be a limited raw material used.
-This material should not be the main material used in any premium exterior paint.
+Even with the advantages of allowing expansion and contraction, this raw material should be limited.
+This material should not be the primary material used in any premium exterior paint.

 For absolute best results, A Touch of Color recommends the following products for interior and exterior painting.

-Water, Acrylic Polymer, Titanium Dioxide, Zinc Oxide, Talc, Cristobalite
+- Sherwin-Williams Exterior Gloss (contains 40% solids by volume) Water, Acrylic Polymer, Titanium Dioxide, Zinc Oxide, Talc, Cristobalite

-Benjamin Moore Interior Aura
+- Benjamin Moore Interior Aura (acrylic polymers & outstanding application)

 For more information regarding paints and stains, contact us for your free painting quote today!